Particle.news

 Overview

-• Prosecutors requested four years’ imprisonment, with three years suspended, and a five-year loss of passive suffrage.
+• Prosecutors requested four years in prison, with three years suspended, and five years of ineligibility to stand for office.